AnnieRho7/Personal-Budget-Manager/README.md

 ### Future Features

-- Adding up expense categories for better tracking.
+- Enhanced Expense Tracking: Adding functionality to sum up and analyse expenses by category for improved tracking and budgeting.
-- Monthly tracking for better financial management.
+- Monthly Tracking: Implementing features for monthly financial tracking and better financial management over time.
-- Budgeting tools to set and track financial goals.
+- Budgeting Tools: Integrating tools to set and monitor financial goals, helping users to budget more effectively.
-- Mobile application for on-the-go access.
+- Mobile Application: Developing a mobile app version to provide users with on-the-go access to their financial data.
+- Income Management: Adding functionality to allow users to add and delete income inputs, providing greater flexibility in managing their finances.

 ## Technologies Used